 We can express the probability of going from state a to state b as a matrix component, where the whole matrix characterizes our Markov chain process, corresponding to the digraph’s adjacency matrix.

-Then, if we represent the current state as a one-hot encoding, we can obtain the conditional probabilities for the next state’s values by taking the current state, and looking at its corresponding row.
+This means we can obtain the conditional probabilities for jumping to each state next by taking the current state, and looking at its corresponding row.

-After that, if we repeatedly sample the discrete distribution described by the n-th state’s row, we may model a succession of states of arbitrary length.
+After that, if we repeatedly sample the discrete distribution described by the n-th state’s row, we may model a succession of state transitions of arbitrary length.

 Markov Chains for Text Generation